 All hand-drawn composites used in our study were created by forensic artists for real-world criminal investigations.
 To create a hand-drawn composite, an artist draws a face based on descriptions provided by either one or multiple eyewitnesses.
 For this type of composite, the time between observation and recall by a witness varies depending on the circumstances.
 A total of 265 hand-drawn composites along with their mated mugshots are used in our experiments, which we will refer to as the Pattern Recognition and Image Processing (PRIP) Hand-Drawn Composite (PRIP-HDC) database.
-Of the 265 total hand-drawn composites, 73 were drawn by Lois Gibson [20], 43 were drawn by Karen Taylor [3], 56 were provided by the Pinellas County Sheriff's Office (PCSO), 46 were drawn by forensic artists employed by the Michigan State Police (MSP), and 47 were downloaded from the Internet.
+Of the 265 total hand-drawn composites, 73 were drawn by Lois Gibson [20], 43 were drawn by Karen Taylor [2], 56 were provided by the Pinellas County Sheriff's Office (PCSO), 46 were drawn by forensic artists employed by the Michigan State Police (MSP), and 47 were downloaded from the Internet.

-It is worth noting that some of the hand-drawn composites and their mugshot mates, namely those acquired from [3], were scanned out of a textbook.
+It is worth noting that some of the hand-drawn composites and their mugshot mates, namely those acquired from [2], were scanned out of a textbook.
 These pairs, while captured at a high resolution, consist of small printer dots.
-To compensate for this artifact, a Gaussian smoothing (σ =1.25) was applied to each pair from this set.
+To compensate for this artifact, a Gaussian smoothing ( $\sigma$ =1.25) was applied to each pair from this set.
 In general, this significantly degraded the matching performance of composites that were smoothed, presumably because a source of bias (the printer dots) was eliminated.
-Specifically, 23 of the 43 total composites were no longer matched by Rank-200 when using the holistic algorithm (described in Sec.
+Specifically, 23 of the 43 total composites were no

+MITIGATING THE EFFECT OF POOR QUALITY COMPOSITES Before Smoothing After Smoothing Hand-drawn composites from [2] Recognized by Rank-200 (%) 72.09 18.06 PRIP-HFC Rank-200 Performance (%) 26.03 21.50 longer matched by Rank-200 when using the holistic algorithm (described in Sec.
 V-A).
 One would expect the overall matching performance to degrade by about 8.8% (corresponding to 23 out of the 265 hand-drawn composites in the PRIP-HDC database).
-However, the retrieval ranks of other handdrawn composites improved such that the overall Rank-200 matching performance only dropped by about 5% (Table II).
-Other studies which have used sketches from [3] have not reported eliminating this bias.
+However, the retrieval ranks of other hand-drawn composites improved such that the overall Rank-200 matching performance only dropped by about 5% (Table II).
+Other studies which have used sketches from [2] have not reported eliminating this bias.